Courseiva

 The existing approvals remain valid.

-Option A is correct because, by default, Azure DevOps branch policies do not automatically reset approvals when a new commit is pushed to a pull request.
-The policy configuration shown does not include the 'resetOnPush' property (or its equivalent in the REST API), which is required to invalidate existing approvals.
-Without that setting, approvals remain valid even after new commits are pushed.
+By default, Azure DevOps branch policies do not automatically reset approvals when a new commit is pushed to a pull request.
+The policy configuration shown includes the 'resetOnPush' property set to false (or it is not enabled), which means existing approvals remain valid even after new commits are pushed.
+Only if 'resetOnPush' is explicitly set to true would approvals be invalidated.

 Answer analysis